nghiant3223/nghiant3223.github.io/_drafts/2025-06-03-memory_allocation_in_go.md

 ### Span Set

 In order to manage spans efficiently, Go runtime organizes them into a data structure called [*span set*](https://github.com/golang/go/blob/go1.24.0/src/runtime/mspanset.go#L14-L52).
-A span set is a collection of [`mspan`]() objects that have relationship with each other, such as belonging to the same span class.
+A span set is a collection of [`mspan`]() objects that belong to the same span class, illustrated in the figure below.

 | <img src="/assets/2025-06-03-memory_allocation_in_go/span_set.png" width=500> |
 |:-----------------------------------------------------------------------------:|